papio-dev/task-cockpit/README.md

 Enable diagnostics to detect potential issues with task definitions.

 ![Task Cockpit panel showing warnings about duplicate tasks and missing dependencies](media/validation-problems.png)

+> [!NOTE]
+> Validation runs when VS Code rebuilds the task list (e.g., after saving the task file or changing settings) — not in real time while editing.

 #### `duplicateLabels`